-Several lines of research are ongoing to develop new therapies for Dravet syndrome and to more effectively control seizures.
+Researchers are working on a number of experimental treatments for Dravet syndrome and to more effectively control seizures.

 Dravet Syndrome News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.